EMBL-EBI-TSI/cloud-portal-help/README.md

-# Developer tools and documentation for the cloud-portal
+# Developer tools and internal documentation for the EMBL-EBI Cloud Portal

 - `appliance_configuration` directory contains the input and parameter configurations to deploy some of the portal appliance, using the Embassy TSI OpenStack tenancies.